-TEXT BOOK: Criminal Procedure Act 51 of 1977 (up to date version)

-Other recommended reading: Du Toit et al: Commentary

-on the Criminal Procedure Act
+TEXT BOOK: Criminal Procedure Act 51 of 1977 (Latest edition) Other recommended reading: Du Toit et al: Commentary on the Criminal Procedure Act

-There are also other works on various aspects of criminal procedure available in the library.
+While there is no prescribed textbook, there are also other works on various aspects of criminal procedure available in the library.
+Please browse in the Reserved Library Section: Criminal Procedure.

-See for example P M Bekker et al: Criminal Procedure Handbook (10th ed).
+See for example P M Bekker et al: Criminal Procedure Handbook (Latest edition).
+Editor: Joubert.

 Students will also be provided with outline notes on statutory law, cases etc that they will be required to study in more detail.
 Note that these notes are not complete in themselves, ie they will merely serve as pointers to where further reading is to be found.
+Latest cases too will be pointed to in court.